uit-hdl/chatbot-for-mental-health/prompts/mental-health/relaxation.md

 - SPECIALIST ASSISTANTS
   - `sleep_assistant`:
     - For indepth treatment of sleep in relation to schizophrenia
+  - `mental_health`:
+    - Specializes in Schizophrenia and mental health
   - `app_support`:
     - specializes in the app that accompanies the manual
     - about the chatbot and how to use it